gbarkerz/AccessibleSolitaire/README.md

 **Note:** When using the Android TalkBack screen reader, the screen reader will move to the three containers associated with the upturned cards pile, the target card piles, and the dealt card piles, and announce their names in addition to moving to the cards contained inside those groups.
 When using the iOS VoiceOver screen reader, the screen reader only moves to the cards, and does not move to the three containers.

-**TIP:** When using the iOS VoiceOver screen reader, turn off the VoiceOver"Text Recognition" setting to prevent VoiceOver attempting to recognise any text shown on the cards and announcing that text in addition to the name of the card.
+**TIP:** When using the iOS VoiceOver screen reader, turn off the VoiceOver "Text Recognition" setting to prevent VoiceOver attempting to recognise any text shown on the cards and announcing that text in addition to the name of the card.

 Figure 12: A solitaire game running on iOS, with VoiceOver highlighting the 3 of Spades and its caption showing an announcement relating to a move.
 ![iOS: VoiceOver's highlight at a partially obscured 3 of Spades card in a dealt card pile, and VocieOver's caption showing the text, Moved 2 of Hearts, revealed 8 of Clubs, 1 of 1 in dealt card pile 5](/ReadmeScreenshots/AccessibleSolitaire_VoiceOverMoveBetweenDealtPiles.jpg)